Networking doesn’t work!

 Who is right?

-The BWN has hosted thousands of events across the East of England (and are now launching in London and Warwickshire too!) for women in business around networking and business growth and are now in our 10th year and yet we still hear comments from both extremes.
+The BWN has hosted thousands of events across the East of England (and are now in London and Warwickshire too and we never thought we would say this but thanks to Covid 19 we are now seeing business owners from often 7 counties and 3 countries attending our events – recently we had guests from Ireland, Dubai, America, Sri Lanka, Essex, Suffolk, Norfolk, Cambridgshire, Lincolnshire, Hertfordshire, London, Warwickshire and Kent!)
+Our events for women in business around networking and business growth and are now in our 12th year and yet we still hear comments from both extremes.
 (Mostly we hasten to add exceptionally positive ones with women saying it’s the one thing in the month they will never miss.)

 So what makes networking powerful and how can you ensure it wasn’t a waste of two hours?